freeCodeCamp/publish/docs/README.md

 1. Change directory to `publish-backend` directory

-1. Create a copy of the `.env.example` file and name it `.env`.
-Add required values.
+2. Create a copy of the `.env.example` file and name it `.env`

-1. Run `npm install`
+3. Run `npm install`

-1. Run `npm run cs import` to import config from `config/sync/*` files into database
+4. Run `docker compose up`

-1. Run `npm run develop` to start the Strapi app in development mode
+5. In another terminal, go to `publish-backend` and run `npm run cs import`.
-   Note: You need to run the Strapi app in development mode to modify any Content-Type (data structure).
+   This will import config from `config/sync/*` files into the database.

-1. Visit http://localhost:1337/admin to access the admin panel.
+6. Visit http://localhost:1337/admin to access the admin panel

-   Note: This will be the Admin panel for developers/staff.
-Contributors will write articles on `publish-frontend` (Next.js) app.
+7. You will be prompted to create an Admin account if there is no account in your local environment yet.
+Create an account here.

-1. You will be prompted to create an Admin account if there is no account in your local environment yet.
+Note: This is an account to login to the admin panel.
+It's different from the account to login to the frontend app.

 1. Under `General > Settings > Users & Permissions Plugin > Providers`, enable
    `Google` and `Local` providers.
 Follow this [link](